MetaMask/metamask-docs/snaps/how-to/get-allowlisted.md

 ---
-description: Submit your Snap for allowlisting on MetaMask extension.
+description: Submit your Snap for allowlisting on the MetaMask extension.
 sidebar_position: 8
 ---